Apprenticeship Grants Canada at a Glance

-The federal Apprenticeship Job Creation Tax Credit (AJCTC) provides a $2,000 non-refundable credit per Red Seal apprentice.
-Ontario employers stack GAGE ($19,200), Co-op Tax Credit ($3,000), and the Apprenticeship Service ($5,000–$10,000) for the highest combined total in Canada.
-Nova Scotia START offers $25,000–$30,000 per apprentice in wage subsidies.
+The federal Apprenticeship Job Creation Tax Credit (AJCTC) provides a $2,000 non-refundable credit per Red Seal apprentice (for each of the first two years).
+Ontario employers stack the Achievement Incentive (formerly GAGE, up to $17,000), the Co-op Tax Credit ($3,000), and the Apprenticeship Service ($5,000–$10,000 when it reopens) for one of the highest combined totals in Canada.
+Nova Scotia START offers $25,000–$30,000 per apprentice in wage subsidies, the largest single-program employer subsidy in the country.

 Essential numbers for employers and apprentices navigating the 2026 funding landscape.